danivilardell/crypto-notes/content/zklearning/1-bilinear-pairings-made-simple.md

 Another interesting and useful theorem that we will use is the fact that if you "remove" the brakets from the divisors, the points will add to infinity.
 For example, if we have $D = [P]+[Q]+[-P-Q] - 3[O], then we have $P+Q-P-Q-3O = -3O = O$(All points at infinity are the same).
 The fascinating thing is that if we have a divisor that follows this rule, then it is the divisor of a function.
 This is called the Riemann-Roch theorem and it's a very important theorem in algebraic geometry.
 We will use this theorem to make sure that the divisors we use are the divisors of a function we can later reconstruct.

-## Back to Tate pairing, bilinearity on the first component
+## Back to Weil pairing: Bilinearity on the first component

 Recall the groups $G_1$, $G_2$ and $G_T$ from before.
 Lets say $n$ is the order of $G_1$, then we define the following functions: